alesanchezr/wpas-wordpress-dash/README.md

 $ composer require alesanchezr/wpas-wordpress-dash:dev-master
 ```

-2. Create a new theme using the installation script
+2. Create a new theme using the installation script.
+Or select an already created theme (it will try to create the folder structure automatically)
 ```sh
 $ php vendor/alesanchezr/wpas-wordpress-dash/run.php <your_theme_directory_name>
 ```